 Through my experience with gestational diabetes, I learned how to lower my fasting blood sugar with gestational diabetes and manage gestational diabetes through diet.
 I am so glad my strategy was effective for lowering my fasting blood sugar with gestational diabetes as I felt immense pressure from healthcare professionals to take insulin which was the last thing I wanted to do.

 Being diagnosed with gestational diabetes came as a complete surprise.
-I remember coming home after having my fasting blood sugar drawn thinking, well that was a waste of time, but at least that box is ticked off the list.
+I remember coming home after having my fasting blood sugar drawn thinking, well, that was a waste of time, but at least that box is ticked off the list.

 When my doctor called me when my results were in to say your fasting blood sugar results are 1 point within the normal range, I would like you to do the oral glucose tolerance test.
 I was baffled.
 I also felt like a hypocrite because I write about insulin resistance and blood sugar balance.